nishutam94/dev_master/README.md

 #Mypython
-#this is a python repo for nishant's Learning.
-#1. conytains Various lib such as LOG_parser.py
+A repo for practice. conytains Various lib such as LOG_parser.py